Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Conclusion

 \section{Conclusion}

-We have derived the non-singular Green's functions for the unbounded Poisson equation, in one, two and in three dimensions, using a spectral regularization method.
-By applying a radial cut-off function in Fourier space, the regularized Green's function is derived analytically in unbounded domains subject to a minimum resolved length scale (e.g. a mesh size $h$).
-As a sharp cut-off function is used, smoothing errors are avoided and the obtained regularized Green's function achieves an optimal accuracy for discretized fields.
+We have derived the non-singular Green's functions for the unbounded Poisson equation, in one, two and in three dimensions, using a Fourier analysis.
+By applying a radial cut-off function in the Fourier domain, the regularized Green's function is derived analytically in unbounded real domains subject to a minimum resolved length scale (e.g. a mesh size $h$).
+As a sharp cut-off function is used, smoothing errors are avoided and the obtained regularized Green's function achieves an optimal accuracy when used to solve the Poisson equation on discretized fields.

 The gradient vector of the Green's function was furthermore derived.
-The obtained Green's function for the two-dimensional case corresponds to that presented in references \cite{Leonard:1980,Winckelmans:1993}.
-In the present work, we formally showed the spectral derivation of this function, and we extended it to the one and three-dimensional cases.
+The obtained Green's function for the two-dimensional case corresponds to the one stated in references \cite{Leonard:1980,Winckelmans:1993}.
+In the present work, we formally showed the derivation of this function by Fourier analysis, and we extended it to the one and three-dimensional cases.